 MUS 101 MUSIC HIS & APPRECIATION I

-Appreciation of music from the Middle Ages to the present.
-Lectures, recordings, and outside listening assignments.
+Study of music from the Middle Ages to the present, using lectures, recordings, and outside listening assignments.
 Previous training not required.
 A field trip may be required.
-(Formerly Mus.
-101)

 MUS 109 HISTORY OF MUSIC IN FILM